alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 2. Export the data to CSV.
 3. Open the CSV in a spreadsheet tool using comma as the delimiter.
 4. Remove any rows above the column headers so that the first visible row contains the data labels.
-5. Insert a new column titled 'Exit rate'.
+5. Insert a new column titled "Exit rate".
-6. Divide the 'Exits' column by the 'Views' column.
+6. In the "Exit rate" column, divide the "Exits" column by the "Views" column.
 7. Format the result as a percentage.
 8. Review pages that are part of the transaction journey and compare their relative exit rates.